elc45/fisher-hmc-paper/main.typ

 loss function might assess how well the transformed space's #emph[scores] align with those of our desired transformed posterior.
-We choose the standard normal distribution as the ideal transformed posterior, since we know that HMC is efficient in this case, given the nice Gaussian properties such as constant curvature.
+We choose the standard normal distribution as the ideal transformed posterior, since we know that HMC is efficient in this case, given nice properties such as constant curvature.
 This still leaves open the choice of a specific norm for comparing the scores of the standard normal with those of the transformed posterior.
 But since the standard normal distribution is defined in